 External Supply ^a Conditions/Notes VDDP/VDDH/ VDDA Power up concurrently from same source to the same voltage (i.e., VDDP = VDDH = VDDA).
 Should generally be supplied at nearly the same time as other rails.
 Some skew is acceptable.
 VDDH2 May be powered up before, at the same time as, or any time after VDDP/VDDH/VDDA are powered^b.
 May be a separate supply from VDDP/VDDH/VDDA, but it may be tied to VDDP/VDDH/VDDA if not requiring a different voltage.
 VDDAUDAc May be powered before or at the same time as VDDP/VDDH/VDDA.
 If not using audio or BLE, then may be tied it to VDDP/VDDH/VDDA.
 Must be a very clean supply when used - see previous "VDDAUDA Voltage Supply Requirements" section.
 Primarily needed for the LP analog microphone or BLE, if present.
 VDDAUDD May be tied to VDDP/VDDH/VDDA.
-Must be powered before or at the same time as VDDP/VDDH/VDDA.
-VDDAUDD should be powered up before or at the same time as VDDB^d.
-VDDB May be powered at the same time as VDDP/VDDH/VDDA but not before.
-VDDAUDD should be powered up before or at the same time as VDDB.
+Must be powered before or at the same time as VDDP/VDDH/VDDA and VDDB (if applicable).
+GPIO powered by the VDDAUDD rail are GPIO50 - GPIO57.
+If no modules or GPIO that are supplied by VDDAUDD are used, then it may be left unconnected but it is recommended to connect VDDAUDD to VDDH (must NOT be tied to ground).^d VDDB May be powered at the same time as VDDP/VDDH/VDDA but not before.
 VDDB ramp-up rate must conform to erratum ERR125 workaround: time to transition from 0 V to 1.8 V is less than 100 μs or longer than 350 μs.
 Can be tied to the main supplies but must still meet the required VDDB ramp-up rate.
 There are no other strict power sequencing rules between the Bluetooth Low Energy Controller die^e and Apollo4 die.
 Can safely be kept at 0V indefinitely, provided that it is powered before trying to run any code that boots or communicates with the radio.
 Can be connected to ground if not using the Controller.
 VDD18 Should be tied to ground if not using MIPI DSI interface.
 If using MIPI, then may be powered at the same time as VDDP/VDDH/VDDA but not before.
 Preferably only enabled/powered up when the display is being used.
 VDDUSB33/ VDDUSB0P9 May be powered before, at the same time as, or after VDDP/VDDH/VDDA.
 For different USB power scenarios: See "System Power Sequencing for USB and DSI PHYs" on page 146.
 Only required when using USB (i.e., when USB cable is plugged in).
-Powering both supplies at the same time from VBUS source is recommended, with 0.9 V generated by LDO from the 3.3 V.^f
+Powering both supplies at the same time from VBUS source is recommended, with 0.9 V generated by LDO from the 3.3 V.f